 Questions About their Overall Financial PositionQuestions About their Overall Financial Position

 Determining what the buyer’s aims are with the property will also be an essential step.
 Most co-op boards don’t look favorably on investment properties.
 In some cases, they have restrictions on pieds-a-terre or parents buying for their children.
-If the buyer has a pet, then that might be a concern if the board has no-pet rules.
+If the buyer has a pet, that might be a concern if the board has no-pet rules.

 Questions About their Home SearchQuestions About their Home Search

 A big part of deciding between offers is distinguishing between serious buyers and “real estate tourists.”
 The latter can be substantial time wasters that have no intention of ever making an offer.
-They show up at open houses and feign interest because they either have nothing better to do or want to find ideas for their own home.
+Instead, they show up at open houses and feign interest because they either have nothing better to do or want to find ideas for their own home.

 Asking about a buyer’s home search up until now can give you some important clues about how serious they are in making an offer.
 For a start, ask how long they’ve been looking?
 If their answer is a year or more, then chances are they’re either very difficult to work with or still aren’t sure what they’re looking for.
-Ask about what they’re looking for in an apartment and where else they’re looking?
+Next, ask about what they’re looking for in an apartment and where else they’re looking?
 If their answers are specific and consistent, then they’ve likely thought very hard about it and want to make an offer.

 Questions About the Buyer’s PlansQuestions About the Buyer’s Plans

 Does the buyer want any repairs or alterations to be made before the sale goes through?
 If so, are you prepared to meet these conditions?
 Even if you’ve included an inspection contingency to cover you against this eventuality and the deal falling through, that still doesn’t make up for the time you’ve lost.
-The point is, you need to find a buyer who’s offer is compatible with your intent to sell.
+The point is, you need to find a buyer whose offer is compatible with your intent to sell.
 What are your priorities for selling, and do they match up with the buyers?
 Every deal will have a bit of friction to be worked out.
 But if there are major disagreements in needs and priorities, then you’re only setting yourself up for trouble.

 This last point is where having a talented real estate broker at your side can pay off.
 They’ll have a thorough understanding of your needs and how to recognize when an offer matches them.
 Sometimes it’s worth holding out for a better offer when they don’t match.